The Wonderful Story of Henry Sugar and Three More: The Wonderful Story of Henry Sugar

 Henry Sugar is the pseudonym of a bachelor who uses his inherited fortune to fund his gambling habits.
 One day, he comes across a book containing a medical report on the case of Imdad Khan, a man who claimed he could see and interact without using his eyes.
 The author, Doctor Z.Z.
-Chatterjee, met Imdad when he visited his hospital and requested that Chatterjee and his associate Dr. Matthews professionally bandage his eyes so he cannot see as part of a publicity stunt for his act in a travelling circus.
+Chatterjee, met Imdad when he visited his hospital and requested that Chatterjee and his associate Dr. Marshall professionally bandage his eyes so he cannot see as part of a publicity stunt for his act in a travelling circus.
 After having his eyes securely wrapped in gauze, Imdad proceeded to walk out of the hospital and perfectly ride a bicycle through traffic while blind.
 Chatterjee attended Imdad's performance, in which even more miraculous stunts were performed, after which he interviewed Imdad, and he tells him his life history.
 As a young runaway in a traveling circus, he sought out a guru known as The Great Yogi, who could meditate while levitating his own body.
 Reluctantly, the Great Yogi taught Imdad his meditation method, which granted Imdad his abilities over the course of 20 years of daily practice.
 Chatterjee returned to the circus the following day only to discover that Imdad died in his sleep the previous night, and the secret was lost before the doctors could further study it.

 By practising Imdad's meditations of staring into a candle flame at eye level while picturing the face of the person he loves most in the world (himself), Henry manages to see through the backs of playing cards to read the face value after three years of practice, something that Imdad had been told that only one in a billion would be able to do in a short amount of time.
 Henry uses his ability at a casino and makes £30,000 at blackjack.
 Unsatisfied with his ease in earning money, he throws the money off his balcony into the streets of London.
 After he nearly causes a riot, a police officer gives him an enraged dressing down for throwing money away frivolously instead of donating to a structured charity where it could benefit those most in need.
 Henry decides to travel worldwide, winning money from casinos with his ability under varying disguises and establishing a network of successful hospitals and orphanages.
 Two decades later, Henry dies from a pulmonary embolism which he knew would cause his death, being able to see the clot through his skin.
 His accountant commissioned Dahl to write his story under the condition his identity remains confidential.